timoxley/npm-tutor/chapters/npm-workshop-prune/exercises/extraneous/Readme.md

 # Extraneous Packages

-An extraneous package is any package found in `node_modules` which does not satisfy the semver range for a parent package.json
+An extraneous package is any installed package which does not satisfy the semver range for any unfulfilled dependency.

 ## Task